dat-ecosystem-archive/book/src/bitfield.md

 We call this the Tree Index Scheme.

 Consider this Indexed Bitfield, written as a sequence of bits:

 ```txt
 01011101000000
 ```

 If we take the same bits and express it as a flat tree, it looks like this:

 ```txt
        01
   01       00
 01  11   00  00
 ```

-There's some implications here:
-- A completely zeroed-out buffer is a valid Indexed Bitfield - it just means it's completely empty.
+There's a fun implication here: a completely zeroed-out buffer is a valid Indexed Bitfield - it just means it's completely empty.
 Even if you express it as a tree.

-## Optimizing the Structure
+### Optimizing the Structure
 Looking at a byte and looking at a bit is the same cost in a computer.
 You want to optimize for getting the most information possible when looking at a byte.